kevinclark/Lesson-Plans/galaga/galaga.md

   4. In the window that pops up, click on the settings tab.
 Name the room `space` and set the height and width of the room to `640`.
 At the top of the window, set the Snap X and Snap Y properties to `32`.
   ![](http://share.cameronmcefee.com/screencap/Screen_Shot_2012-06-24_at_10.55.50_AM-20120624-105714.png)

-  5. In the window that pops up, click on the settings name the room "space" and select your new "space" background from the dropdown list.
-Also, set the *Vert.
+  5. In the same window, click on the backgrounds tab and set the *Vert.
 Speed* to `2`.

+  > If you don't see the backgrounds tab, click the arrow next to the tabs.

   ![](http://share.cameronmcefee.com/screencap/Screen_Shot_2012-06-24_at_9.21.31_AM-20120624-092217.png)

   6. Click the green checkmark in the top left corner of the window to save the settings.